cuongkane/blog/public/posts/2023/11/ideal_software_architecture.md

-# Exploring Software Architecture: A Guide to Building Robust Systems
+# Building Ideal Software Architectures

-## Good software architecture metrics
+## Ideal Software Architecture Metrics
 When starting the process of crafting a software architecture tailored to a particular project, it's not just about making sure it meets the project's needs.

 It's equally important to consider 5 non-functional requirements: